mksha/proffer/quickstart-guide/variables/main.md

-# Variables
+# Variables:

-## Define dynamic and default variables
+## Define dynamic and default variables:

 Before using the variables in proffer template file, we ned to define those variables.
-We can define those variables at below places:
+We can define those variables one of either places mentioned below:

 * [In a separate variables file](dynamic.md)
 * [In same proffer template config file](default.md)